buildAdvanced5-6 hours

 Step 3-4

-Here's the move that makes this a real AI app and not a demo.
-Grow your 5 examples into 10–15 test cases and make the new ones HARD: weird phrasing, missing info, things people might try to misuse it for, edge cases.
-Run all of them and mark pass/fail.
-You'll watch it fail in ways that surprised you.
-That's the job, not a bug in you.
+Here's the part that makes this a real AI app and not a party trick, something that looks cool once but doesn't actually work when it matters.
+Grow your 5 examples into 10 to 15 test questions, the examples you keep testing the app against, and make the new ones HARD: odd wording, missing information, things people might try to trick the app into doing that it shouldn't, weird one-off situations nobody expects.
+Try all of them on the app and write down, for each one, whether it got it right or wrong.
+You'll watch it get some wrong in ways that surprise you.
+That's the job, not something wrong with you.

 Step 4-5